skip to content

 • You are looking for an exchange in a safe environment in order to be clear about how you should deal with a stressful situation you have experienced.

 Ralf Bulla has been working at the Institute for Theoretical Physics at the UzK since 2008 and lectures on mathematical methods, theoretical physics and computational physics.
 He is a liaison lecturer of the physics department and appreciates the personal contact with the students - during counseling sessions, during the supervision of bachelor and master theses and in the lectures.
-Roya Hamedani Golshan is currently a PhD student in I. Physics Institute.
-Her main concern is fairness.
-Every individual has unique potential and values, we just need to treat each other in a way that these will be fostered and flourish, regardless of the categories and boxes are brain defines for its convenience.
-But of course this needs all of us to be trained, be aware and step out of our comfort zone, break the stereotypes and talk openly about the challenges we are facing; as we will learn and improve upon one another experiences.
-So Roya is part of the anti-discrimination board to facilitate a community with progressing level of inclusion.
-She is willing to hear about your difficulties and address them to best of her knowledge.
-Feel free to contact Roya in Farsi, English and if necessary in German.
 Lucie Hamdan has been employed at the UzK since 2000 in the II.
 Institute of Physics as a technical employee and is a chemical engineer by profession.
 As one of several ombudspersons in the physics institutes, she wants to be a contact point for students and employees.
 She also welcomes questions and suggestions on diversity and discrimination issues, and aims to promote a culture of fairness.
 Upon request, information on special counseling services offered by the UzK can be provided.
 Our principles are independence, confidentiality, neutrality and appreciation.
+Maria Melamed is currently doing a master's thesis in astrophysics, but already did the Bachelor studies in Cologne and is active in the student council since.
+Here Maria is especially active in diversity topics, both in official posts such as “equal oppurtunities officer” and the team “Obelix”, and in the BCGS.
+Outside of physics Maria works in the area of political education and hence knows a lot about types and topics of discrimination.
+Hence Maria also wants to work on antidiscrimination in physics and is happy to be contacted for that in English or German.

 E-Mail: